-The ELISA are validated for use with Immunomat (using the following consumables: VT124, VT111, VT112) and suited for processing on similar analyzers.
+This ELISA is validated for use with Immunomat (using the following consumables: VT124, VT111, VT112) and suited for processing on similar analyzers.
 For processing on the Immunomat the current software version including reagent check has to be used.
-The automated processing is performed analogous to manual use.
-Please note, that under special working-conditions internal laboratory adaptations of the substrate incubation times may be necessary.
+The autmomated processing is performed analogous to manual use.
+Please note, that under special working-conditions internal laboratory adaptations of the subtrate incubation times may be necessary.